FREQUENTLY ASKED QUESTIONS

 Yes!
 The key thing is to remember it assists your pedalling rather than taking over completely.
 This is the technicality…if you don’t need to pedal, it’s classified as a moped and will therefore have legal implications.

 The electric bike motors are very smart!
 The output will be regulated to match your effort, so it doesn’t take over and provides power in a measured way to reflect how you are riding.
-You will usually have 3 levels of assistance for how much support you need, like turbo or eco mode, which states how much extra effort the motor provides.
+You will usually have a few levels of assistance for how much support you need, like eco, tour, sport and turbo, which states how much extra effort the motor provides.

 As it reduces the required effort you should be able to keep up a reasonable pace without working up a sweat, meaning that you won’t arrive at the office a damp mess if you’re commuting.
 However, if you need a workout or want to go longer you can choose less assistance.